core-wg/oscore/draft-ietf-core-object-security.md

 OSCOAP is designed for constrained nodes and networks and provides an in-layer security protocol for CoAP which does not depend on underlying layers.
 OSCOAP can be used anywhere that CoAP can be used, including unreliable transport {{RFC7228}}, reliable transport {{I-D.ietf-core-coap-tcp-tls}}, and non-IP transport {{I-D.bormann-6lo-coap-802-15-ie}}.
 OSCOAP may also be used to protect group communication for CoAP {{I-D.tiloca-core-multicast-oscoap}}.
 The use of OSCOAP does not affect the URI scheme and OSCOAP can therefore be used with any URI scheme defined for CoAP.
 The application decides the conditions for which OSCOAP is required.

 OSCOAP builds on CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}}, providing end-to-end encryption, integrity, replay protection, and secure message binding.
+A compressed version of COSE is used, see {{app-compression}}.
 The use of OSCOAP is signaled with the CoAP option Object-Security, defined in {{option}}.
 OSCOAP provides protection of CoAP payload, certain options, and header fields.
 The solution transforms an unprotected CoAP message into a protected CoAP message in the following way: the unprotected CoAP message is protected by including payload (if present), certain options, and header fields in a COSE object.
-The message fields that have been encrypted are removed from the message whereas the Object-Security option and the COSE object are added, see {{fig-sketch}}.
+The message fields that have been encrypted are removed from the message whereas the Object-Security option and the compressed COSE object are added, see {{fig-sketch}}.

 ~~~~~~~~~~~
 Client                                           Server